psastras/sbom-rs/README.md

 - `serde-spdx`: Typesafe SPDX structures for serializing and deserializing SPDX information using [serde](https://serde.rs/).
 See the [Rust documentation](https://docs.rs/serde_spdx/).
+- `cargo-sbom-actions`: Github actions to use `cargo-sbom` and related tools in CI workflows See the [README.md](https://github.com/psastras/sbom-rs/tree/main/actions/README.md) for documentaiton.

 [Also check the examples.](https://github.com/psastras/sbom-rs/tree/main/examples)